danielbodnar/awesome-stars/README.md

 ## gamedev

+- [SanderMertens/bake](https://github.com/SanderMertens/bake) - A build system that lets you clone, build and run C/C++ projects with a single command
 - [emilk/egui](https://github.com/emilk/egui) - egui: an easy-to-use immediate mode GUI in Rust that runs on both web and native
 - [leereilly/games](https://github.com/leereilly/games) - :video_game: A list of popular/awesome video games, add-ons, maps, etc. hosted on GitHub.
 Any genre.
 Any platform.
 Any engine.